Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 (‘;!<>#*”-) is a dominant Male physically focused bisexual into group sex fantasies privately weird stuff and not interested in having children.

 It’s clearly ridiculous when the mind categorizes ourselves and others with punctuation.
-Categorization rejects the truth which is that each of us is unique and yet share a oneness.
+Categorization rejects the truth that each of us is unique and yet shares a fundamental oneness.

 Recognizing our unity, everyone could simply be referred to as “it”.
 This identifier is suggested by the long-used greeting: “How’s it going?”

 Ultimately, those who know the true nature of things can only describe anyone or thing as “it is what it is whatever it is “.
-They are at peace, as they know the devil is in the details.
+They are at peace, as they know the devil is in the details separating us from our essential unity.

 Kotodama 80